railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Order templates
 ===============

-The ``sale_layout`` module enables you to have a more elaborate template than the standard order forms.
+The :mod:`sale_layout` module enables you to have a more elaborate template than the standard order forms.

 For example you could put the following in the order lines: